ReesMorrison/NetlifyBlogThemes/content/post/2021-02-18-destruction-a-wider-angle/2021-03-08-time-to-his-coy-mistress-by-andrew-marvell/TimeCoy.md

 ![](/media/TimeCoy.jpg)

-**Ample Time Suggests Leisure**:  Most people feel that they do not have enough time to accomplish what they need to get done nor to relish what they enjoy.
+**Ampleness Suggests Leisure**:  Most people feel that they do not have enough time to accomplish what they need to get done nor to relish what they enjoy.
 The leisurely admiration of his mistress’ various attributes in the first stanza stands for the luxury of being able to draw slowly and richly as much pleasure as possible from the fullness of activity.

 *An hundred years should go to praise *
 *Thine eyes, and on thy forehead gaze;  *